How To Bet Soccer: A Beginner's Guide To The World Cup

 Bet soccer for weeks on end in the World Cup

-Looking at those matchups, it’s highly likely that you will be facing off against Argentina (+500 and second-favorite to win the tournament), France (+700 and reigning champions), or Denmark (30/1 and a popular sleeper pick).
-All of a sudden the value on that 130/1 ticket that you thought you had is looking pretty diminished, right?
+Looking at those matchups, it’s likely that you will be facing off against Belgium (+4500 to win it all).
+Win that and their most likely opponent in the quarterfinal is Spain, at +500 the current favorite to win it all.
+All of a sudden the value on that 100/1 ticket that you thought you had is looking pretty diminished, right?

 Charting a team’s potential paths to the Final is a crucial part of analyzing futures bets.
 It can give you an idea of which bets may have value, and which teams you might be better off betting their To Advance price and rolling it over every round.